DTeam-Top/st2/README.md

  */
 ```

-Again, [the test files](test) shows all examples with different options.
+Again, [the test files](test) show all examples with different options.

 ## How to deploy